Imprology improv training logo

 1939 – Chicago (US) – Viola Spolin begins developing Theatre Games.

-1944 – Northampton (US) – Psychologists Fritz Heider and Marianne Simmel create a silent animation of geometric shapes to study narrative attribution—showing how viewers instinctively impose stories on abstract motion.
+1944 – Northampton (US) – Psychologists Fritz Heider and Marianne Simmel demonstrate narrative attribution.
 Watch the original animation

 1945 – England – Joan Littlewood founds the Theatre Workshop.